Pakistani teen, Indian activist win Nobel Peace Prize

 "Maybe there is a little nod to Gandhi there," Harpviken said of the award to India's Satyarthi.

-The United Nations' Childrens' Fund in South Asia said the joint award recognized "their struggle against the suppression of children and young people" in a region where nearly 17.5 million girls aged between 5 and 13 are out of school and over 12 percent of children between 5 and 14 are engaged in labor.
+The United Nations' Childrens' Fund in South Asia said the joint award recognised "their struggle against the suppression of children and young people" in a region where nearly 17.5 million girls aged between 5 and 13 are out of school and over 12 percent of children between 5 and 14 are engaged in labour.

 The prize, worth about $1.1 million, will be presented in Oslo on Dec.
 10, the anniversary of the death of Swedish industrialist Alfred Nobel, who founded the award in his 1895 will.